Trade Schools, Colleges and Universities

 3. Start Volunteering

 It's amazing what you can learn through volunteer opportunities.
-Many people with disabilities have gained marketable skills through volunteering and gone on to find great jobs that pay well.
-Plus, being a volunteer gives you a chance to test out some easy jobs for disabled adults while you expand your network of professionals who can serve as references.
+Many people with disabilities have gained marketable skills through volunteering and have found great jobs that pay well.
+Plus, being a volunteer allows you to test out some easy jobs for disabled adults while you expand your network of professionals who can serve as references.
 And it's a good way to be social while getting used to working in a structured environment.

 4. Think Carefully Before Revealing Your Disability

-You may want to avoid disclosing that you have a disability during certain phases of your job search.
-After all, you probably don't want potential employers prejudging your abilities or stereotyping you before even having the chance to meet you face-to-face.
-That's why many disability-employment counselors recommend not mentioning your limitations on your resume or in your cover letter.
+You may want to avoid disclosing your disability during certain phases of your job search.
+After all, you probably don't want potential employers prejudging your abilities or stereotyping you before even meeting you face-to-face.
+That's why many disability employment counselors recommend not mentioning your limitations on your resume or in your cover letter.

 5. Interview Like a Pro

 Every job interview is an opportunity to showcase your strengths.
 So, it's essential to play up your talents and abilities.
 Your disability may become a topic of discussion, especially if you have visible limitations.
-But it's best to turn those limitations into positives by acknowledging your challenges and explaining why they've given you abilities that other people might not have.
+But it's best to turn those limitations into positives by acknowledging your challenges and explaining why they've given you abilities others might not have.

 For example, maybe your disability has given you more persistence, a better work ethic, and an ability to take on new challenges at a higher level than other professionals.
 Focus on how you can add value to each organization and describe your talents in as much detail as possible.